pvcy/anonymize-db-migration/README.md

-# Anonymizing Data in Ephemeral Environments
+# Stateful Validation of Database Migrations

-This is a demo application for ephemeral development environments, such as testing, staging, and sandbox setups.
-It can be used for reference or as a starting point to build vendor specific architectures that work with Privacy Dynamics.
-The application is designed to be as simple and basic as possible.
+This application is a demonstration of how to validate database migrations will succeed before being run in production environments.
+The application uses real, anonymized production data to verify migrations work and don't fail against outlier data.

 ## A reference architecture
 The reference architecture we propose is designed specifically for ephemeral development environments.
 These environments often contain subsets of production data, making it essential to safeguard Personally Identifiable Information (PII) and other sensitive details.